 Actual Physical Control

 To be convicted of a DUI in Illinois, the prosecutor must prove that you had actual physical control (APC) of the vehicle.
-Often, people assume that you have to be driving the vehicle to be arrested for a DUI, however, the law does not explicitly require this.
+Often, people assume that you must be driving the vehicle to be arrested for a DUI.
+However, the law does not explicitly require this.
 APC of a vehicle can mean sitting in the driver’s seat of the car, being in the vehicle with the key in the ignition, or resting in the car with the keys on your person.